 On the other hand, it becomes increasingly popular for researchers to exploit the publicly accessible mobility data captured from the Location Based Social Media (LBSM) platforms (e.g., Foursquare and Twitter).
 This is also evident from the related studies mentioned above.
-However, there are some limitations and complexities in directly extracting and using the mobility data from the LBSM data sets.
+However, there are some limitations and complexities when directly extracting and using the mobility data from the LBSM.
 For example, comparing to GPS traces, the update frequency of an individual’s location varies depending on when a user is posting a new geo-located tweet or check-in at a new place.
 LBSM data have also been criticized for lacking of representativeness of the population, as not all people use social media or send geo-located messages (Kung et al. 2014).
 Another research challenge is to identify the users, as a social media account is not equivalent to a real person in the physical world.
-Many studies have started to look into the demographic aspect of LBSM data, in particular Twitter data (Steiger et al. 2015; Luo et al. 2016).
-While the used methods vary, these studies suggest that the mentioned issues require us to pose stricter criteria in filtering and extracting individual movements.
+Many studies have started to look into the demographic aspect of LBSM data, in particular, Twitter data (Steiger et al. 2015; Luo et al. 2016).
+While the used methods vary, these studies suggest that the mentioned issues require stricter criteria in filtering and extracting individual’s movements.

 In this study, geo-located Twitter data are chosen as the source for constructing large-scale mobility networks of human spatial interactions and studying detailed mobility patterns.
-A geo-located tweet is a Twitter message with an additional geo-tag expressed as a pair of geographical coordinates that represent the location from which the tweet was sent.
-Twitter is one of the most popular platforms and is been actively used in many countries.
+A geo-located tweet is a Twitter message with an additional geo-tag expressed as a pair of geographical coordinates that represent the location the tweet was sent from.
+Twitter is one of the most popular social media platforms and is been actively used in many countries.
 It provides a publicly accessible streaming API (http://dev.twitter.com/streaming) for easy data access.
-The geo-located Twitter data present some unique advantages regarding the purpose of this study, for example, the high-resolution location information enables to identify multiple travel modes in user mobility patterns (Jurdak et al. 2015); the large spatial coverage enables to study global mobility patterns (Hawelka et al. 2014), which is almost impossible for other mobility datasets.
-Also, it provides the opportunities for reproducing this study in other countries.
+The geo-located Twitter data present some unique advantages regarding the purpose of this study, for example: the high-resolution location information enables to identify multiple travel modes in user mobility patterns (Jurdak et al. 2015); the large spatial coverage allows to study global mobility patterns (Hawelka et al. 2014), which is almost impossible for other mobility datasets.
+This also provides opportunities for reproducing this study in other countries.

 3. Materials and Methods